1974 Super Outbreak: Parker City tornado family

 The final tornado originated near US 35 around 3:35 p.m.
 CDT and traveled north-northeast.
 Between Parker City and Farmland along SR 32, the tornado reached a width of 1 mi and featured four vortices circulating around each other.
 Based on video evidence, Grazulis approximated the tornado may have had winds of 210 mph aloft within one of the vortices.
 This was based on the forward speed of the tornado, the velocities of the smaller vortices rotating around the mean center of the tornado, their velocity rotating around each other.
 In this area the Monroe Central Junior-Senior High School (a large, steel-reinforced building) was mostly destroyed.
 The Muncie Star stated "a greater tragedy was avoided" as hundreds of students were dismissed to go home just 20 minutes before the tornado struck.
 Only the principal and several teachers remained, taking refuge in the boiler room.
 All east-facing walls and large portions of the roof of the school collapsed.
 Nine cars were thrown into the building from the parking lot.
 Damage to the school alone was estimated at $3–7 million.
 On the other side of SR 32, 5 homes were destroyed and 14 others were damaged.
 One person was killed here.
 Throughout the path, wide swaths of trees were stripped of their branches and debarked.
 The tornado dissipated at 3:58 p.m.
 CDT after traveling 22 mi; it was rated F4 at its peak.

 Collectively, the tornadoes killed 2 people, injured 54, and inflicted well over $10 million in damage.
 The Carthage Volunteer Fire Department set up clothing donations for victims in Charlottesville and the Red Cross provided food.
 In the immediate aftermath, emergency responders in Kennard were unable to coordinate due to the lack of a command center.
 Looting was reported before county police arrived.
 An estimated 300 sightseers clogged roadways into the community.
-Fifty-eight members of the Nation Guard arrived in Kennard for search and rescue and clean up.
+Fifty-eight members of the National Guard arrived in Kennard for search and rescue and clean up.
 The Red Cross assisted residents with applying for relief aid, with 20 volunteers arriving within a day of the tornado.
 Displaced persons were sheltered at a community center and elementary school in Greensboro.